 Take advantage of good fortune while it is around.

 A city of metal with a moat of boiling water

 An impregnable city with highly effective defenses.
 Someone/something not worth trying to attack.

 Even metal and stone can be pierced

 Any difficulty can be overcome given time and commitment.
 The story is of the famous archer Xiong Quzi of the Zhou dynasty.
 At dusk he mistook a stone for a tiger and shot an arrow at it.
 In the morning he found his arrow had penetrated deep into the stone.
 This led to the idiom that with great skill and determination the apparently impossible can be achieved.

-The difficult we do immediately; the impossible takes a little longer
+Roughly equivalent to: The difficult we do immediately; the impossible takes a little longer.

 Someone who is easily frightened especially if triggered by a previous bad experience.
 The story is of a great archer who claimed he could shoot a goose out of the sky without releasing an arrow.
 He then twanged the bow and a goose did fall to the ground.
 The goose showed signs of a previous arrow injury and had died of fright.

 Even the mythical bird Jing Wei will be unable to fill the oceans with pebbles.
 Facing a Herculean task.
 Determined against impossible odds.
 The story is of Jing Wei who was the daughter of Emperor Yan.
 A great typhoon came and killed her and she was then transformed into a bird.
 In revenge for her early death she determined to fill up the ocean by filling it with pebbles one by one.

 Determined to confront evil.
 Not letting evil people or things continue.